1st federally regulated exchange where people can trade on events

 Kalshi has launched the first regulated financial exchange that allows people to trade on the anticipated outcome of events.
 We’re now looking for the right people to help us continue to grow and scale.

-Our vision is to allow people to capitalize on their opinions and hedge risks that relate to their everyday lives, from "Will New York City close indoor dining?” to "Will 2021 be the hottest year on record?"
+Our vision is to allow people to capitalize on their opinions and hedge risks that relate to their everyday lives, from "Will interest rates increase” to "Will 2022 be the hottest year on record?"

 We're on a long journey in uncharted territories and are looking for passionate and outlier members excited to embark on this voyage towards building the future of the financial system.

 As a backend engineer, you will help build and scale both the core exchange and other product backends at Kalshi.

 Candidates must have at least 5 years of industry experience, including a strong background in algorithms and data structures, a rigorous focus on testing and correctness, production coding experience in Golang, and service in an on-call rotation.
 Strong candidates will also have experience in distributed systems, microservices architecture, fintech, startups, and tech leadership and mentoring..